Living with Lassitude: Primary Fatigue In MS

 When it comes to MS, even if you don’t experience fatigue because of all of those other potential causes, you may still find yourself submerged in the all encompassing thickness of exhaustion.
 That’s because the disease itself can have fatigue as a symptom (as opposed to being the by-product of other symptoms).
-We refer to this kind of fatigue as “lassitude” or “primary fatigue” and its unique to those with MS. You can have no other symptoms and still experience lassitude.
+We refer to this kind of fatigue as “lassitude” or “primary fatigue,” and it's unique to those with MS.2

 Severe levels of exhaustion